joeyday/cubing.nexus/_resources/r_cubers.md

   - subreddits
 ---

-Share solving achievements, discuss techniques, get help from experts, and stay updated on the latest cubing news and events.
+Share solving achievements, get help from experts, and stay updated on the latest cubing news and events.